polincdev/DummyCastle/README.md

 - shuffling
 - obfuscation

-Everything is preconfigured and there is no need to have any kind knowledge about cryptography other than this short manual
+Everything is preconfigured and there is no need to have any kind knowledge about cryptography other than this short manual.

 ## Getting started